"Short stories and travel reports from my life adventures around the globe".

 Avenue of the Stars.

 That evening, I stepped out of my comfort zone for a night of horse racing at Happy Valley Racecourse.
-I had never seen live racing before, and while I wouldn’t call myself a fan of the sport, I was greatly into the British Grand National as a kid—so I thought, what the heck.
+I had never seen live racing before, and while I wouldn’t call myself a fan of the sport, I was really into the British Grand National as a kid.
+So I thought, what the heck.

 Once Upon a Time in Hong Kong.

 Dating back to 1846, this iconic venue sits tucked beneath a ring of towering high-rises in the Happy Valley neighbourhood, just inland from Causeway Bay.
-Unfortunately, the weather didn’t play ball—it was raining—though I did manage to acquire an umbrella from a friendly steward.
+Unfortunately, the weather didn’t play ball.
+It rained, and rained, and rained, though I did manage to acquire an umbrella from a friendly steward.

 I placed bets on six races that night and watched each one with mounting anticipation.
 I had already resigned myself to losing, and that’s exactly how it played out—not so much as a second or third-place finish to celebrate.
 Still, I enjoyed the evening greatly, not least for the chance to observe the local punters.